 Because Eastern wishes you to continue to build a strong educational foundation, and to reach your future goals as quickly as possible, the College offers several pathways — including the statewide Board of Governors Adult Degree Completion Program — for you to earn college credit for your life experiences that are comparable to college-level learning.

 The Assessment Of Prior Learning program allows students to earn college credit for learning that occurs outside of the traditional college setting.
-To earn such credit, the student — working with Eastern advisors and faculty — must show that the “non-traditional” learning is comparable to college-level learning and meets requirements for the degree program in which the student enrolls.
+To earn such credit, the student — working with Eastern advisers and faculty — must show that the “non-traditional” learning is comparable to college-level learning and meets requirements for the degree program in which the student enrolls.

 Back to Top